Advantages and disadvantages of Facebook marketing

 Creating a Facebook pixel allows you to track actions that a user takes after viewing your ads across multiple different devices.
 Adding a Facebook Pixel to the pages on your site where conversations occur will let you see the people that convert on your website as a result of viewing your Facebook ad.

 In addition to the varied targeting options it provides, Facebook is also one of the most cost-efficient advertising channels.
-If you have a low budget, you can have your ad posted and running for as little as £1 a day, depending on the objective of your ad, compared to the cost of other marketing channels like LinkedIn, where it costs around £5-£6.
+Therefore, if you have a low budget, you can have your ad posted and running for as little as £1 a day.
+Depending on the objective of your ad, compared to the cost of other marketing channels like LinkedIn, where it costs around £5-£6.

 One reassuring feature of Facebook advertising is that you have complete visibility and control of your ads and your budget.
-Monitor your success on Facebook, so you know exactly how much you’re spending and the results you have gained from your campaigns.
+Since you monitor your success on Facebook, so you know exactly how much you’re spending and the results you have gained from your campaigns.

 Disadvantages of Facebook marketing

 You can also use the data that Facebook Insights provides to analyse the performance of your paid ads against your organic posts.
 This will let you make strategic decisions regarding your future posts and ads.